Call4Cloud | MMP-C | Autopilot | Device Preparation

 This CheckAndFixRenewScheduletask will call upon the deviceenroller.exe (ScheduleRenewalWork)

-After spending some more time with IDA and looking at the deviceenroller.exe process, I stumbled upon these functions and what registry keys they call upon.
+After spending some more time with IDA and looking at the deviceenroller.exe process, I stumbled upon these functions and the registry keys they call upon.

 • GetDeviceCertExpireTime